chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 Chocolatey Central Management will allow:

-* Centralized Software Management for your entire organization.
+* ~~Centralized Software Management for your entire organization.~~ Completed June 2020.
 * ~~Centralized reporting of software.~~ Completed May 2019
 * ~~Know immediately what software is out of date and on what machines.~~ Completed May 2019
 * ~~Know within seconds the entire estate of software and what versions are installed.~~ Completed May 2019
   * ~~Including zips and archives* that do not show up in Programs and Features~~ Completed May 2019
   * ~~Including internal software* that does not show up in Programs and Features~~ Completed May 2019
 * Adhoc reporting for a particular machine or set of machines
-* Run arbitrary Chocolatey commands against one or more machines
+* ~~Run arbitrary Chocolatey commands against one or more machines~~ Completed June 2020.
 * ~~See how many machines you are actively managing in your organization~~ Completed May 2019
 * More...